dataknut/woRkflow/woRkflowWorkshop.md

  * install [RStudio](https://rstudio.com/products/rstudio/)
  * make sure you can log in to [git.soton.ac.uk](git.soton.ac.uk/)
- * check you have an ssh key set up for the laptop/PC/server you are going to use RStudio on
+ * check you have an ssh key set up for the laptop/PC/server where you are going to use RStudio

-## Make sure you have Teams

-We will be using the screen sharing a lot
+ * Make sure you have Teams - we will be using the screen sharing a lot

 ## On the day we will